Quitting Smoking for Older Adults

 - Set a healthy example for your children and grandchildren

 Smoking shortens your life.
-It causes about 1 of every 5 deaths in the United States each year.
+It causes about one of every five deaths in the United States each year.
 Smoking makes millions of Americans sick by causing:

 - Lung disease.
 Smoking damages your lungs and airways, sometimes causing chronic bronchitis.
 It can also cause emphysema, which destroys your lungs, making it very hard for you to breathe.